blackferncreations/germankeycut/README.md

 ## System Market

-GermanKeyCut uses the term **system market** for the market model underlying its approach to German market positioning.
+The model documented here uses the term **system market** for the market model underlying the structural positioning approach.

 Within this model, an international offer enters an existing structure of: